M4A1Predator/SimpleToDoList/Readme.md

 #### data params:
 	{
-		title: "title of to do item",
+		title: "Title of to do item",
-		[detail]: "detail of item", // optional
+		[detail]: "Detail of to do item", // optional
 	}

 #### Success repsonse: